 Cash and cash equivalents include cash and bank balances, demand deposits and highly liquid investments that mature within three months or less.
-As of December 31, 2019 and 2018.
+As of December 31, 2020 and 2019.
 Cash and cash equivalents in full included cash and bank balances and short term bank deposits.
+Amounts due to bank is classified under the current liabilities.